delsys-inc/DelsysAPI-UnityExample/README.md

 # Delsys API RF integration with Unity

 ## Description of the Sample App using Delsys API in RF mode:
 1. When you run the app after building the project from Unity, click Scan.
-The app will then scan for Trigno Sensors and then connect to it.
+The app will then scan for Trigno Sensors and connect to found devices.
-2. Select the sensors by clicking "Select" button.
+2. Select sensors by clicking "Select" button.
 3. Click "Start" to start data streaming and "Stop" to stop data streaming
 4. The app will save a csv file of the data collected during the run.